502107/Bioinformatics_Py-Scripts/README.md

 1. **Legacy Gene Search**
 - Navigate to the search_for_old_genes directory
 - Follow the specific instructions in the directory for searching legacy genes

+### CheckPrimerOffTargets
+Script to search for off-targets of primer pairs in a reference assembly.

 ## Contributing